MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UET_TMS_AdobeLaunch.md

       - For **Events**, select how the custom parameter is being triggered (for example, on page click).
       - For **Actions**, select what values should be sent via UET.
 If you're using custom parameters, you'll need to select **Microsoft Advertising UET Tag** as the **Extension** and **Custom Event** as the **Action Type**.
 Then add the parameters in the right-hand side.
-      - If you’re using an event action parameter (to build custom event remarketing or to track conversions), you will need to configure the **Select event action** field.
+      - If youâ€™re using an event action parameter (to build custom event remarketing or to track conversions), you will need to configure the **Select event action** field.
 1. Go to the **Publishing** tab.
 1. Under **Development**, click **Add New Library**.
 1. Enter a name, select a development environment to deploy to, and then add the resources you created earlier (for example, extensions, data elements, and rules).